-On May 30, 2013, the Securities and Exchange Commission (the “SEC”) announced Robert J. Vitale, the subject of an SEC enforcement inquiry pled guilty to criminal charges by the Justice Department for obstructing justice and lying to SEC attorneys investigating a real estate securities offerings to investors.
+On May 30, 2013, the Securities and Exchange Commission (the “SEC”) announced Robert J. Vitale, the subject of an SEC enforcement inquiry plead guilty to criminal charges by the Justice Department for obstructing justice and lying to SEC attorneys investigating a real estate securities offerings to investors.

 According to the criminal information filed in the U.S. District Court for the Southern District of Florida, the SEC issued subpoenas to Vitale and his company Realty Acquisitions & Trust in connection with its securities offering.
 In connection with the investigation, the SEC investigators subpoenaed Vitale for all related bank records and took his testimony under oath.